dc25/docker_try-reflex/README.md

 # Run:
     docker run -it --entrypoint /start.sh try-reflex

+or from published image:

+    docker run -it --entrypoint /start.sh davecompton/try-reflex

 The start.sh script will run try-reflex as user "reflex".
 This script starts a nix shell in which you can run ghcjs to compile programs that use reflex and reflex-dom.

 # First Time: